The Permitting Process

 KEEPING TRACK OF THINGS

 DCRM Enforcement Officers regularly monitor the islands.
-Permitted projects and other activities in areas under CRM jurisdiction are investigated.
+Permitted projects and other activities in areas under DCRM jurisdiction are investigated.
 If a conditional permit has been issued, the officers will also report whether or not the specific conditions are being met.

 Violators of DCRM laws and regulations may be subject to civil and/or criminal penalties.